Computing the Geometric Intersection Number of Curves: Computing intersection numbers: the general case

 \end{prop}

 \begin{proof}[Proof of Theorem~\ref{th:main-result}] Let $c,d$ and $\Sigma$ be the two combinatorial curves and the combinatorial surface as in the Theorem.
-We first assume that the $\Sigma$ has negative Euler characteristic.
-We can compute the canonical forms of $c$ and $d$ in $O(\ell)$ time after $O(n)$ time preprocessing by Lemma~\ref{lem:systems-of-quads}.
-Thanks to Lemma~\ref{lem:non-primitive} we can further determine primitive curves $c'$ and $d'$ and integers $p,q$ such that $c\sim c'^p$ and $d\sim d'^p$ in $O(\ell)$ time.
-We can compute $i(c',d')$ and $i(c')$ in $O(\ell^2)$ time according to Corollary~\ref{cor:crude-result}.
-We finally use the formulas in the previous proposition to deduce $i(c,d)$ and $i(c)$ from $i(c',d')$ and $i(c')$.
+By Lemma~\ref{lem:systems-of-quads} we can assume after $O(n)$ time preprocessing that $\Sigma$ is a system of quads.
+We first consider the case where $\Sigma$ has negative Euler characteristic.
+Thanks to Theorem~\ref{th:compute-geodesic} and Proposition~\ref{prop:primitive-root} we can determine geodesic primitive curves $c'$ and $d'$ and integers $p,q$ such that $c\sim c'^p$ and $d\sim d'^q$ in $O(\ell)$ time.
+We then compute $i(c',d')$ and $i(c', c')$ in $O(\ell^2)$ time according to Corollary~\ref{cor:primitive-main-result}.
+We finally use the formulas in the previous proposition to deduce $i(c,d)$ and $i(c)$ from $i(c',d')$ and $i(c',c')$.